Nobukins/Umbrella-Deployment/README.md

 ------------------------------------
 ## DSC version
-dsc version is as literaly written to use dsc syntax written .ps1 files.
+DSC(Desired State Configuration) version of Umbrella deployment.
+If you are using Windows 2008 R2 server, please ensure to install [Windows Management Framwork 4.0](https://www.microsoft.com/en-US/download/details.aspx?id=40855) or [higher](https://msdn.microsoft.com/en-us/powershell/wmf/readme)

+You can get .ps1 file from [dsc](https://github.com/Nobukins/Umbrella-Deployment/tree/master/dsc) directory.

+------------------------------------
+## Powershell version
+Powershell version is probably more stable as it anyway run it on where you can run powershell.
 You can get .ps1 file from [DevOps](https://github.com/Nobukins/Umbrella-Deployment/tree/master/DevOps) directory.
 1. Open Powershell ISE as Administrator
 2. Open relevant .ps1 file
 3. Execute it by copy & paste code into console window

-------------------------------------
-## Powershell version
-Powershell version is probably more stable as it anyway run it on where you can run powershell.

 ------------------------------------
 #### for Windows 2008 R2 (*)